 Please see the January 2009 issue of ELLE Magazine for an exclusive interview with Dr. Sera Lavelle, PhD, New York City's expert in using hypnosis for weight loss.
 Article focuses on the journalist's experience working with Sera to reach her diet and fitness goals.

 Most people struggle with food not because they don’t know what to eat, but because they alternate between being too restrictive, and then overindulging in a way that leaves them feeling badly both physically and emotionally.
-For some, this overindulgence is self-punishment, while for others, this overindulgence is an attempt at self-soothing that ultimately leaves them feeling worse.
-Either way, the person is left feeling less happy because of the overindulgence, which often perpetuates the cycle.
+For some, this overindulgence is self-punishment, while for others, this overindulgence is a failed attempt at self-soothing.
+Either way, the person is left feeling less happy because they overindulged, which often perpetuates the cycle.